ameykarmarkar02/templates/SystemDesign.md

 ## Introduction

 Start with a brief introduction of **what** you are building, reminding the reader of the high-level usage scenarios (project purpose).
-Complete each section with the requiremented componets.
+Complete each section with the required components.
 Don't forget that you can include [images in your markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#images).

 Start each section with a lead-in, detailing what it is.
 Also, do not just have a collection of images.
 Each diagram must be explained clearly. **Do not assume that the reader understands the intentions of your designs**.